Jinendra-Gambhir/Health-Analytics-for-OCD-Analysis/README.md

 This project demonstrates the use of data analysis tools like SQL, Excel, and Power BI to derive actionable insights from a dataset containing health records of OCD (Obsessive-Compulsive Disorder) patients.
 By utilizing SQL for data manipulation and feature engineering, and Excel and Power BI for visualizing results, we have produced valuable insights into the distribution of patients by gender, ethnicity, and diagnosis time frame.
 The goal is to make the findings easily consumable by stakeholders through interactive visualizations.

+## Project Purpose
+The purpose of this project was to analyze real-world health data focusing on Obsessive-Compulsive Disorder (OCD) to derive insights that can assist healthcare professionals and researchers in understanding key trends related to OCD patients.
+By using data analysis tools like SQL, Power BI, and Excel, the project aimed to:

+* Explore patterns in OCD diagnoses by gender, ethnicity, and obsession/compulsion types.
+* Identify trends in OCD diagnosis rates over time.
+* Provide stakeholders with visual, data-driven insights for better decision-making in treatment planning or further research.

 ## Tech Stack

 * SQL (MySQL Workbench) - For database management, feature engineering, and querying.